John Gotts

 December 2005 through December 2006

-Maintained the NetMAX Operating System, a network appliance-targeted Linux
+Maintained the NetMAX Operating System, a network appliance Linux distribution

-distribution with a web-based GUI written chiefly in Perl; solely responsible
+with a web-based GUI written chiefly in Perl; solely responsible for the 5.5

-challenging bugs driven by corporate and customer input; ported the system to
+driven by corporate and customer input; ported the system to new hardware;

-incorporating corporate customizations into the releases; improved mail system
+customizations into the releases; improved mail system performance while

-performance while traffic tripled; backported a Linux kernel storage driver for
+traffic tripled; backported a Linux kernel storage driver for a specific

 F & M Financial Trading Systems, N. V.